madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 Incidentally, it is interesting to compare the results of numerical integrations :eq:`sin-int-int1` and :eq:`sin-int-int2` with respect to differentiation (:numref:`reei-sin-int-plot`).
-Observing the significant oscillations of the latter (a sample point is noted :math:`f_k` on the plot), and how they would be exacerbated by further differentiation (not shown due to the excessive fluctuation amplitude), it becomes patently obvious that a solution based on integral equations is going to be more feasible than one based on a differential equation.
+Observing the significant oscillations of the latter (a sample point is noted :math:`f'_k` on the plot), and how they would be exacerbated by further differentiation (not shown due to the excessive fluctuation amplitude), it becomes patently obvious that a feasible solution must be based on integral equations rather than differential.

 .. figure:: /generated/reei/sin-int-plot.png
    :name: reei-sin-int-plot